ClaudiWolf2056/WiiUCamera/README.md

 Upon completion, you will get a WiiUCamera.wuhb file ready to use.

-📝 Changelog (v1.9.5)
+📝 Changelog (v2.0.0)
-- NEW: AI Uptade!
+- NEW: Listen to suggestions from the community
-- NEW: New effects camera
+- NEW: VC Clarification, a New Era and light in camera
 - DEV FIX: Internal improvements

 🤝 Credits and Acknowledgements